kata198/indexedredis/README.md

 Indexable.

 **IRCompressedField** - Automatically compresses before storage and decompresses after retrieval.
-Argument "compressMode" currently supports "zlib" (default) or "bz2".
+Argument "compressMode" currently supports "zlib" (default), "bz2", or "lzma".

-Indexsble.
+Indexable.

 **IRFixedPointField** - A floating-point with a fixed number of decimal places.
 This type supports indexing using floats, whereas IRField(...valueType=float) does not, as different platforms have different accuracies, roundings, etc. Takes a parameter, decimalPlaces (default 5), to define the precision after the decimal point.